Jacquie Petrusma: Politics

+Member for Franklin

+In 2009, she became a member of the Liberal Party and was endorsed as a candidate for Franklin at the 2010 state election, defeating Clarence City Councillor Tony Mulder for the second Liberal seat.

 She became Minister for Human Services and Minister for Women in the Hodgman Ministry when the Liberal Party won government in March 2014, and Minister for Sport and Recreation, Minister for Disability Services and Community Development, Minister for Aboriginal Affairs and again Minister for Women after the March 2018 election and served in this capacity until resigning from these portfolios in July 2019 due to ongoing health issues with a cochlear implant.
 Petrusma later became Deputy Speaker of the Parliament of Tasmania and Chairman of Committees.

 In August 2019, Petrusma was granted the right to use the title "Honourable" for life.

-Petrusma was reappointed to the cabinet following the 2021 state election.
+Petrusma was reappointed to the cabinet in the Second Gutwein ministry following the 2021 state election.
 She was appointed Minister for Parks, Minister for Police, Fire and Emergency Management and Minister for the Prevention of Family Violence.

 She resigned from the ministry and from parliament on 25 July 2022, citing family reasons.

+Petrusma again stood as a Liberal candidate for Franklin at the 2024 Tasmanian state election, and was re-elected.
+On 20 October 2024 she was appointed Minister for Health, Minister for Aboriginal Affairs and Minister for Veterans’ Affairs in the Second Rockliff ministry.

+Petrusma again stood for re-election at the 2025 Tasmanian state election.
+During the campaign she suffered a serious hamstring injury requiring surgery, weeks of home recovery and extensive physical therapy.
+She then pulled out of subsequent election campaigning, and after re-election stood down from her ministerial portfolios to focus on rehabilitation when Jeremy Rockliff was appointing his Third Rockliff ministry.

+Following the 2025 state election, Petrusma was nominated as the Liberal candidate for speaker of the Tasmanian House of Assembly, contesting the election against Labor candidate Jen Butler.
+She was elected as speaker, with 25 of the 35 votes.